 - If I’m unaware of the messages my behaviors are sending in this area, what else am I unaware of regarding the impact of my behaviors?

 - Do these anti-belonging cues limit the impact of my leader effectiveness?
-Am I compromising trust by being careless in these behaviors?
+Am I eroding trust by being careless in these ways?

 Ultimately, thinking on such micro leader behaviors is the essence of being thoughtful and deliberate.
-Dan Coyle’s idea of belonging cues to build psychological safety and the countering anti-belonging cues are not a zero-sum game.
+Dan Coyle’s idea of belonging cues to build psychological safety and the countering anti-belonging cues discussed above do not make up a zero-sum game.
 Both can thrive simultaneously, but leaders must be aware of the consequences and lost opportunities created by careless anti-belonging cues.
 Every interaction with someone, from beginning to end, is a developmental opportunity.
 Let’s ensure unintended carelessness is not hindering those opportunities.